Defining requirements for Business Rules and Decisions in Business Process Modeling

 Next steps

-If you describe these three aspects together, this forms a complete set of requirements for the business rule.
-A business rule designer can use this information as input to make a detailed design of the business rule.
+In Business Process Modeling, describing these three aspects together creates a comprehensive set of requirements for the business rule.
+A business rule designer can then use this information as the foundation for creating a detailed design of the rule.

-Furthermore, the set of requirements can serve as input for the execution of rules in a business rules engine.
-In that case a next step is needed to define technical requirements that arise from constraints of the chosen implementation platform.
-Do you have more ideas about requirements for business rules?
-Feel free to share your comments below.
+Additionally, this set of requirements can serve as input for executing rules within a business rules engine.
+In this case, a subsequent step is needed to define the technical requirements that arise from the constraints of the chosen implementation platform.

 See what Bizzdesign Horizzon